John Denver: Career peak

 In 1977, Denver co-founded The Hunger Project with Werner Erhard and Robert W. Fuller.
 He served for many years and supported the organization until his death.
 President Jimmy Carter appointed Denver to serve on the President's Commission on World Hunger.
 Denver wrote the song "I Want to Live" as the commission's theme song.
 In 1979, Denver performed "Rhymes & Reasons" at the Music for UNICEF Concert.
 Royalties from the concert performances were donated to UNICEF.

-His father taught him to fly in the mid-1970s, which led to their reconciliation.
-In 1980, Denver and his father, by then a lieutenant colonel, co-hosted an award-winning television special, The Higher We Fly: The History of Flight.
-It won the Osborn Award from the Aviation/Space Writers' Association, and was honored by the Houston Film Festival.
+Denver's father taught him how to fly in the mid-1970s, which led to their reconciliation.
+In 1980, Denver and his father co-hosted an award-winning television special, The Higher We Fly: The History of Flight.
+It won the Osborn Award from the Aviation/Space Writers' Association and was honored by the Houston Film Festival.